Information flow in interaction networks II: channels, path lengths and potentials: Introduction

 Although the introduction of potential to direct information flow is novel, the concepts of diffusion and random walks have been extensively used for analysis of protein interaction networks. \citet{NJAC05} introduced an algorithm that used truncated diffusion from nodes in interactomes to predict protein function. \citet{TWACS06} used simulations of random walks to infer gene regulatory pathways, while \citet{SBKEI08} modelled the interactome as an electrical network to interpret expression quantitative loci (eQTLs).
 The latter two approaches are conceptually similar due to the correspondence between random walks on (undirected) graphs and electrical networks~\citep{DS84}. \citet{MLZR09} used the electrical network approach to measure network centrality of each node in several interactomes. \citet{VTX09} proposed a spectral measure of closeness between two proteins based on PageRank to discover functionally related proteins.
 Most efforts in this direction -- for example, the methods proposed by \citet{SBKEI08}, \citet{MLZR09} and \citet{VTX09} -- can be mapped to our absorbing and emitting modes, without potentials (see Section \ref{subsec:oldinterpret} for details).

 While our earlier model provides very reasonable results on many examples from yeast protein-protein interaction networks~\citep{SY07}, it also has room for improvement.
-The potential functions were empirically chosen since there was no theoretical foundation for the form they should take.
-In addition, the choice of optimal potentials could be example-dependent, that is, different potentials might be needed for different networks, sources and pseudosinks.
+Absent a theory, the potential functions were empirically chosen and the optimal potentials became example-dependent.
+That is, different potentials might be needed for different networks, sources and pseudosinks.
 Consequently, the model values (visits) for each node can not be directly interpreted but only in relation to each other.
 Furthermore, since each choice of the origins and destinations results in a different network graph, rapid computation at large-scale is hindered.

 In this sequel, we present a major extension of our previous framework.
 By appropriately combining the emitting and absorbing modes, we have devised a new, \emph{channel}, mode that permits directed information flow with probabilistic interpretation.
 The manuscript is structured as follows.
 Section \ref{sec:techbkgrnd} presents a succinct review of our previous work and shows how other proposed methods can be mapped to its absorbing or emitting mode.
 Section \ref{sec:theory} details our extension.
 Section \ref{sec:application} discusses applications of the channel mode to protein interaction networks using the yeast pheromone response pathway as an example.
-Discussion and conclusions are in Section \ref{sec:discussion}, with more technical details provided in the Appendix.
+Discussion and conclusions are in Section \ref{sec:discussion}, with more technical details provided in the Appendices.